brightchat/bright-chatbot/README.md

 ### Local setup with the Python Client

-You can use the `OpenAIChatClient` class to have ChatGPT send messages to an user in response to a request coming from a supported provider.
+You can use the `OpenAIChatClient` class to have ChatGPT send messages to an user in response to a request coming to your own application.

 The following example shows how to use the `OpenAIChatClient` with the `TwilioProvider` and the `DynamodbBackend` to respond to a request coming from Twilio.
-The implemented Twilio Provider can also validate the requests coming from Twilio by checking the signature of the request.
+The class `TwilioProvider` can validate the requests coming from Twilio by checking the signature of the request.

 > If you use the Twilio Provider, see the [Twilio Documentation](https://www.twilio.com/docs/messaging/twiml#twilios-request-to-your-application)
 > for details on how to setup the Callback URL and check how the requests are sent to your application.